xsf/xmpp.org/content/blog/2022-06-21-On-Boarding-Experience-PawBud.md

 Hi, I am PawBud.
 I will be working as a GSoC Contributor with XSF.
 To know more about my project kindly read this [blog](https://xmpp.org/2022/05/xmpp-google-summer-of-code-2022-welcome-new-contributors/).
 Feel free to contact me through my [email](ferrypieme@gmail.com) to ask me anything you want!

-Before, I start, I feel that some things that I am going to write in this blog might offend someone, **Kindly note that these thoughts are my own**.
+Before I start, I feel that some things that I am going to write in this blog might offend someone. **Kindly note that these thoughts are my own**.
 Once again you are free to contact me through my email if you have anything to say, I would be happy to hear your thoughts.

 ### On-Boarding Experience with XSF & Community Bonding Period